catapart/magnitce-path-router/README.md

     <route-page path="/contact">Content</route-page>
 </path-router>
 ```
-In this example, the `route-page` with the `path` attribute set as "/home" will be visible.
+In this example, the `<route-page>` with the `path` attribute set as "/home" will be visible.
 All other `<route-page>` children will be hidden using CSS.
-If the `<path-router>` element's `path` attribute was set to "about", the `route-page` with the `path` attribute set as "/about" would be visible, instead.
+If the `<path-router>` element's `path` attribute was set to "about", the `<route-page>` with the `path` attribute set as "/about" would be visible, instead.

 "Path Routers" are a common method of displaying only relevant parts of an app or website.
 By representing "where" a user is in your app or website using a "path", a wide variety of views can be supported with relatively simple configuration.

 As demonstrated in the example above, it is trivial to show or hide content; the only requirement is to match the router's path to the route's path.

 ### Navigation
-When the `path-router` element needs to display a different `page-route`, this can be achieved by "navigating" to a different path.
-Navigating is done by setting the `path-router` element's `path` attribute.
+When the `<path-router>` element needs to display a different `<route-page>`, this can be achieved by "navigating" to a different path.
+Navigating is done by setting the `<path-router>` element's `path` attribute.

-While updating the path is as simple as changing the attribute, a "navigation" is a full process that includes closing the currently open route - if one is currently open - and then opening the `route-page` element that matches the requested path.
+While updating the path is as simple as changing the attribute, a "navigation" is a full process that includes closing the currently open route - if one is currently open - and then opening the `<route-page>` element that matches the requested path.
 The entire process includes any css transitions set for the opening/closing routes, along with multiple events which can asynchronously block the process.

-The `path-router` element includes a `navigate` function which accepts a `path` string as its parameter.
+The `<path-router>` element includes a `navigate` function which accepts a `path` string as its parameter.
 However, it is *not* required to use the `navigate` function; navigation will occur any time the `path` attribute is changed.
 Unlike changing the attribute directly, though, the `navigate` function is asynchronous and returns an awaitable Promise.
 This allow functionality to await the full navigation and transitions before occurring.

 ### Default Route
 If the `path` attribute is left empty, the path router will not attempt to route.
 This allows initialization functionality to be applied before loading the initial route.
-If the `path` attribute is set to a string that cannot be matched to any `route-page` element's `path` attribute (see matching), the "Default" route will be loaded.
+If the `path` attribute is set to a string that cannot be matched to any `<route-page>` element's `path` attribute (see matching), the "Default" route will be loaded.

 The "Default" route is determine by the following cascade:
-- The last `route-page` element that has the `default` attribute will be set as the "Default" route.
-It is *expected* that there is only one default route, but multiples will just use the last `route-page` element.
+- The last `<route-page>` element that has the `default` attribute will be set as the "Default" route.
+It is *expected* that there is only one default route, but multiples will just use the last `<route-page>` element.
-- If no `route-page` element has the `default` attribute, the last route that has its `path` attribute set to the "wildcard" value of asterisk (`*`) will be used as the default route.
+- If no `<route-page>` element has the `default` attribute, the last route that has its `path` attribute set to the "wildcard" value of asterisk (`*`) will be used as the default route.
-- If no `route-page` element has the `default` attribute and no `route-page` element's `path` attribute is set to "wildcard", the first `route-page` child in the `path-router` element will be used as the default route.
+- If no `<route-page>` element has the `default` attribute and no `<route-page>` element's `path` attribute is set to "wildcard", the first `<route-page>` child in the `<path-router>` element will be used as the default route.

 ### Subrouting
-In many cases, routing can benefit from "subroutes" which is just a label to describe putting a `path-router` element inside of a `route-page` element and using a single path to update both path routers.
+In many cases, routing can benefit from "subroutes" which is just a label to describe putting a `<path-router>` element inside of a `<route-page>` element and using a single path to update both path routers.
 To help clarify, see this example:
 ```html
 <path-router path="home">
     <route-page path="/home">Home</route-page>